Longmen Grottoes: Fengxian

-Fengxian, or Fengxian-si (奉先寺), or Li Zhi cave is the Ancestor Worshipping Cave, which is the largest of all caves carved on the west hill built between 672 and 676 for Empress Wu Zetian.
+Fengxian, or Fengxian-si (奉先寺), or Li Zhi cave is the Ancestor Worshipping Cave, which is the largest of all caves carved on the west hill built between 672 and 676 through the support of Empress Wu Zetian.
 The carvings are claimed to be the ultimate in architectural perfection of the Tang dynasty.
 The shrine inside the cave measures 39 m x35m.
 It has the largest Buddha statue at the Longmen Grottoes.
+The Pure Land patriarch Shandao was the overseer of the project, a request he received by imperial decree.

 Of the nine huge carved statues, the highly impressive image of Vairocana Buddha is sculpted on the back wall of the Fengxian.
-The image is 17.14m high and has 2 m long ears.And the statue is believed to have been modeled after Empress Wu Zetian.
+The image is 17.14m high and has 2 m long ears.
+And the statue is believed to have been modeled after Empress Wu Zetian.
 An inscription at the base of this figure gives 676 as the year of carving.
 The Bodhisattva on the left of the main image of Buddha is decorated with a crown and pearls.
 Also shown is a divine person trampling an evil spirit.
 The main Vairocana image's features are plumpish and of peaceful and natural expression.
 Each of the other large statues are carved with expressions matching their representative roles.
 These were carved at the orders of Empress Wu Zetian, and are considered uniquely representative of the Tang dynasty's "vigorous, elegant and realistic style."
 The huge Vairocana statue is considered as "the quintessence of Buddhist sculpture in China."

 The Vairocana statue also provides at its base the names of the artisans who worked here, the name of the Emperor Gaozong, who was the donor, and also honors Wu Zetian.
 It is said that Wu Zetian donated "twenty-thousand strings of her rouge and powder money" to complete this edifice.
 Hence, it is conjectured that the Vairocana Buddha was carved to resemble the Empress herself and termed a "Chinese Mona Lisa, Venus or as the Mother of China".
 All the images here, which remain undamaged, project character and animation.
 Statues of Kasyapa and Ananda, the two principal disciples of Vairocana, and of two Bodhisattvas with crowns flank the main statue, in addition to numerous images of "lokapalas (guardians or heavenly kings), dvarapalas (temple guards), flying devas and numerous other figures."